 Transgender men taking testosterone medication may also be at increased risk of developing type II diabetes, headaches or migraines, as well as mental health issues.

-Age is also a major factor in hormone-related health issues.
-This is for a couple of reasons; the menstrual cycle starts at puberty (usually between the ages of 12-16) and ends at menopause (usually between the ages of 45-55), and sex-hormone levels in general, change with age.
+Age is also a major factor in menstrual and other female prevalent health issues.
+This is for a couple of reasons; the menstrual cycle starts at puberty (usually between the ages of 12-16) and ends at menopause (usually between the ages of 45-55), and external life stressors change with age.

 For example, in the UK, at least twice as many female than male people between the ages of 18-55 are affected by anxiety, depression, irritable bowel syndrome, chronic fatigue and migraine.
 However, the prevalence of these conditions, as well as the ratio between females and males, significantly drops in older age.